 You also want to choose plants that will thrive in your climate.

-Though choosing plants for a container garden may seem daunting, it’s really quite fun and enjoyable.
-With a bit of research, you can figure out not only which plants will thrive in the particular setting you’ve created but also create an aesthetic masterpiece that you and your visitors will admire.
+Choosing plants for a container garden may seem daunting, it’s really quite enjoyable.
+With some research, you can figure out not only which plants will thrive in the particular setting you’ve created but also create an aesthetic masterpiece that you and your visitors will admire.

 Just imagine the pride you would feel when showing off your lovely oasis; the satisfaction derived from creating something of beauty that stimulates all of your senses would be unbeatable!